Simon Whitlock: 2025

-After failing to qualify for the 2025 PDC World Championship and losing his Tour Card at the end of 2024.
-Whitlock accepted an invitation to compete in the 2025 World Seniors Darts Championship.
+After failing to regain his Tour Card at Q-School, Whitlock accepted an invitation to compete in the 2025 World Seniors Darts Championship.
 He lost 3–1 in sets to Paul Hogan in round 1.
 Whitlock also suffered an early exit at the 2025 World Seniors Champion of Champions, after losing to Richie Burnett 5–4.
-Simon again represented Australia at the 2025 PDC World Cup of Darts, alongside Damon Heta, maintaining his ever present record at the tournament.
-The duo made it to the quarterfinals, where they lost to the German pairing of Martin Schindler and Ricardo Pietreczko in a deciding leg, 8–7, despite having match darts themselves to win the match.
-He was also invited to compete in both the Australian and New Zealand Darts Masters as a wildcard entry.
-Simon would lose in the first round in both events to Josh Rock and Chris Dobey, and would also lose to Luke Littler in round 1 at the 2025 World Series of Darts Finals 6–4.
+Whitlock again represented Australia at the 2025 PDC World Cup of Darts, alongside Damon Heta, maintaining his ever present record at the tournament.
+The duo made it to the quarterfinals, where they lost to the German pairing of Martin Schindler and Ricardo Pietreczko in a deciding leg 8–7, despite having match darts themselves to win the match.
+Whitlock also maintained his ever present records at both the Australian and New Zealand Darts Masters as an invited PDC wildcard entry.
+He would lose in the first round in both events to Josh Rock and Chris Dobey, and would also lose to Luke Littler in round 1 at the 2025 World Series of Darts Finals 6–4.

-Whitlock is currently competing in the inaugural ANZ Premier League.
+Whitlock spent sometime on the 2025 PDC Challenge Tour, where he made it to the quarterfinals in Challenge Tours 1 and 4.

+Whitlock also competed in Series 10 Week 2 of the MODUS Super Series in January, where he made it to finals night before being eliminated by the eventual Series 10 winner Jenson Walker in the semi-finals 4–3 in legs.
+Whitlock would make another appearance in Series 10 at Week 10 in March, where he made it to finals night again but was eliminated from his group after losing both games to David Davies and Jimmy van Schie.

+Whitlock was invited to compete in the inaugural ANZ Premier League.
+He made three finals and qualified for finals night by finishing 3rd in the league table.
+He defeated New Zealander Jonny Tata 8–3 in their semi-final before going on to beat compatriot Raymond Smith in the final 10–7, to become the inaugural ANZ Premier League champion.
+The win qualified Whitlock for the 2026 PDC World Championship.